 As a rule of thumb, heritage breeds, typically kept as layers, start to lose their tenderness after about 8 months.

-So, you might not get many eggs out of your chicken by that time, but this is a route many homesteaders take to optimize their chicken’s protein-giving abilities.
+So, you might not get many eggs out of your chicken by that time.
+However, this is a route many homesteaders take to optimize their chicken’s protein-giving abilities.